kaisenlinux/czkawka/README.md

 - Pull Requests - implementing a new feature yourself or fixing bugs.
   If the change is bigger, then it's a good idea to open a new issue to discuss changes.
 - Documentation - There is an [instruction](instructions/Instruction.md) which you can improve.
+- Translations - Instruction how to translate files is available [here](instructions/Translations.md)

 You can also help by doing different things:
 - Creating text articles - [LinuxUprising](https://www.linuxuprising.com/2021/03/find-and-remove-duplicate-files-similar.html) or [Ubunlog](https://ubunlog.com/en/czkawka-finds-and-removes-empty-and-broken-duplicate-files/)